What The Heck Is "Wandavision"?

-There is a lot going on at the Emmy Awards this year — everything from corny pandemic jokes and funny celebrity Zoom backgrounds to Jennifer Aniston putting out an actual trash fire on stage.
+There is a lot going on at the Emmy Awards this year — everything from lame pandemic jokes to funny celebrity Zoom backgrounds.
 But don't let all the chaos distract you from one of the best parts of the award show every year: sneak peeks at all-new shows.

 One of those special new trailers is for WandaVision, the first series from Marvel Studios that will premiere on Disney+ later this year.